catseye/Robin/doc/Modules.markdown

     *   informs a tool like `make`
     *   uses Robin's syntax
-    *   and perhaps even embeds Robin as an embedded language
+    *   and perhaps even embeds Robin as an embedded language (and thus perhaps appears as a Robin "top-level form")

     ...*but*, the important thing to note is that such a language would *not be Robin itself*.